-MONTGOMERY, Ala. -- For three days earlier this month, Montgomeri-School of Vienna.
+days earlier this month, Montgomerians were entertained by the famous School of Vienna.

-dvills for audiences in Garrett Coliseurn.
-The shows were sponsored by the Dixie Lions Club, to raise money for sight conservation.
+The great white horses performed their spectacular leaps and intricate The shows were sponsored by the Dixie Lions Club, to raise money for sight conservation.

-however, both the Lipizzans and the It takes three to four years of train-Spanish Riding School were in great gait and their white coloring.
+horse, known for their high-stepping gait and their white coloring.
 Actually, the Lipizzans are born dark brown or almost black, and they don't turn white until they are at least four years old.